parisepigenetics/Methylator-Documentation/docs/running.md

 If **DMR** is turn to "YES", you perform a DMR analysis with the same comparison pairs as in CpG or Tiles analysis.
 Please note that the package used to infer the DMRs was designed for WGBS analysis.
 If you want to perform an analysis in RRBS, you can try removing the smoothing or modifying certain parameters: ??

-The default parameters are optimized to focus on local DMRs (regions), typically in the range of hundreds to thousands of base pairs.
-If you choose blocks, the range increases to hundreds of thousands to millions of base pairs.
+The default parameters are optimized to focus on local DMRs (**regions**), typically in the range of hundreds to thousands of base pairs.
+If you choose **blocks**, the range increases to hundreds of thousands to millions of base pairs.
 In this case, it's advisable to decrease the cutoff.

 ## ORA : Over-representation analysis